 The best time to visit the Algarve depends on what you want to do there, of course.

 The benefit of visiting in the winter was having less other tourists around, although it did mean we didn’t spend a lot of time on the beaches like you might in summer.

 I did see people swimming at Carvoeiro though, and the weather was relatively sunny and warm for most of the trip!

-In the summer the Algarve can be crowded, especially on the beaches.
-There are so many to choose from though, and some are well hidden down paths between rocks so I wouldn’t let that put you off visiting in the high season, especially if you rent a car and can find some of the more hidden places!
+In the summer, the Algarve can be crowded, especially on the beaches.
+There are so many to choose from, however, and some are well hidden down paths between rocks so I wouldn’t let that put you off visiting in the high season, especially if you rent a car and can find some of the more hidden places!

 Where to stay in the Algarve

 Portugal has always been a popular destination, but it seems to be booming even more recently, and prices of apartments are rising to match, especially in Lisbon.

 In the Algarve, we found holiday apartments a great and inexpensive accommodation option.